nishanthsudhaharan29/Azure-End-to-End-Data-Engineering-Pipeline-Data-Modeling-Automation-and-Reporting/README.md

    - Transformed data is written to the Silver and Gold layers in ADLS.

 3. **Data Loading & Reporting**
-   - Gold layer data is loaded into Azure Synapse Analytics for fast querying.
+   - Views are created for each table in the Gold ADLS using Synapse Analytics.
-   - Power BI is connected to Synapse to build dynamic dashboards.
+   - Power BI is connected to Synapse to build synamic dashboard.
-   - A custom data model and relationships were built in Power BI using the Chinook schema.
+   - The data model and the entity relationships are established.

 4. **Automation & Monitoring**
    - ADF triggers execute pipelines daily.